-DD&A was also contracted to conduct a habitat inventory within 10 of the 14 sites located on FONR in areas of proposed new construction - sites 4, 6, 7, 8, 8A, 9, 11 (which was split into sites: 11A and 11B), 12, and 13.
-These areas are shown on Figure A1.3.
+DD&A was also contracted to conduct a habitat inventory within eight of the 14 sites located on FONR in areas of proposed new construction - sites 4, 6, 7, 8, 9, 11 (which was split into sites: 11A and 11B), 12, and 13.
 The inventory included identification of the type and distribution of native and invasive, non-native plant species.
 Invasive species include any plant species which is listed as a noxious weed by the California Department of Food and Agriculture (CDFA), included on any of the invasive plant lists maintained by the California Invasive Plant Council (Cal-IPC), or considered to be a species of concern by the FONR natural resource staff.